At present we expect the pandemic to affect more and more individuals and the health care providers will do everything to help all of us.

 7) I personally would advise a child under 4 months with fever >37.8C to be brought to hospital.
 This is not an advice I have seen on an official websites but is my personal opinion as a Paediatrician.

 8) For symptoms which are not likely to be coronavirus related and you think they are severe enough to be checked by a doctor use your normal approach to healthcare.
-We have to remember that other illnesses than ‘Coronavirus Disease’ will occur just as much as without it.
+We have to remember that other illnesses than ‘Coronavirus Disease’ will occur just as much as before the Coronavirus pandemic.
 However, it is my experience that many children and adults come to see a doctor when symptoms are very mild.
 You have to use your knowledge and judgement to make a safe decision here.
 A telephone appointment may help you make this judgement.

 9) If private care is available to you check their website or call the hospital whether you child / you can be seen there?